cyrusimap/cyrus-sasl/docsrc/sasl/macosx.rst

 Known Problems
 ==============

-* The Kerberos v4 headers bundled with Mac OS X (and Kerberos for Macintosh) are not compatible with OS X's OpenSSL headers.
-(Kerberos v4 support is disabled by default.)
-If you actually need krb4 support, the easiest solution is to build without using OpenSSL's ``libcrypto``.
-To do this, specify the ``--without-openssl`` option to ``configure``.
-As of version 2.1.18, this automatically disables using ``libcrypto`` for DES as well.
-You will probably also need to specify ``--disable-digest`` since the digestmd5 plugin does not build against Kerberos v4's DES headers or library.
-Note that this disables several features (DIGEST-MD5, NTLM, OTP, PASSDSS, SCRAM, SRP) which require OpenSSL.
-If both Kerberos v4 and functionality that requires OpenSSL are needed, it is possible to build the Kerberos v4 plugin against the correct K4 DES libraries, and everything else against OpenSSL;
-  however, we do not support that configuration.
 * Versions of Cyrus SASL prior to 2.1.14 with support for Carbon CFM applications on Mac OS X have a known bug involving the CFM glue code (in ``mac/osx_cfm_glue``).
 If ``sasl_done`` is called